 - CIMSPA Professional Standard: Population Specialism: Working Inclusively - (Working with Disabled People) - PAS81:2011 Specification for the management of a swimming school - STA Swimming Teaching Code of Practice - HSG179 HSE Health and Safety in Swimming Pools.

 Entry Requirements

-- Be 16 years of age or older

-- Hold current membership of STA

-- Hold the STA Level 2 Award in Teaching Swimming or acceptable equivalent.
+- Be 16 years of age or older - Hold the STA Level 2 Award in Teaching Swimming or acceptable equivalent.
 (Please note a Level 1 Award in Aquatic Teaching / assistant qualification is not an acceptable entry requirement).